itsursrujan/votesecure/README.md

 ## 🚀 Features

 - 🧑‍💻 User and Admin Authentication
-- 🧠 Face Recognition using OpenCV and Flask
+- 🧠 Face Recognition using OpenCV and FastAPI
 - 📋 Admin Dashboard to add candidates, conduct elections, and view results
 - 📊 Voters can securely vote in elections using face verification
 - 📈 Real-time election result visualization